10 Best Bike Reflectors

 Feature Tradeoffs

 Adhesive reflective tape offers the most flexibility.
 You can apply it to helmets, panniers, shoes, and frame tubes.
 The downside is permanence; removal can leave residue, and the adhesive may weaken in extreme heat or cold.
 Clip-on reflectors are easier to transfer between bikes, but they can rattle on rough terrain and sometimes require periodic tightening.
-Bolt-on reflectors are the most secure, though not every modern bike frame includes the mounting eyelets that older designs used.
+Bolt-on reflectors are the most secure, though not every modern frame includes the mounting eyelets that older designs used.

 Installation and Setup